-INFANT BAPTISM celebrated after the 11:00am Mass on most Sundays.
-After meeting with Fr.
-Jim registration may be made by calling the church office and choosing a date.
+INFANT BAPTISM celebrated after the 4:30pm Mass on Saturdays or after the 11:00am Mass on most Sundays.
+Registration may be made by calling the church office and choosing a date.

 ADULT BAPTISM is the culmination of a desire to be a Catholic Christian, to experience baptism and be received into the Catholic Church as a full member.
 The process by which this occurs is called RCIA, or Rite of Christian Initiation of Adults.
 A class for interested persons is offered in the late autumn of each year, gradually introducing the Roman Catholic faith and way of life.
 Children who were not baptized as infants are also initiated through an adapted process of this rite.
 Additional information may be obtained on this site and through the church office.